top of page

 Introduction: A Strategic Tribute to the Brands Shaping 2026 Hospitality

-In 2026, capital is disciplined, brand compliance is non-negotiable, and procurement execution determines whether a prototype protects or erodes developer ROI.
+In 2026, capital is disciplined, brand compliance is non-negotiable, and procurement execution determines whether a prototype protects or erodes ownership group's ROI.

 Modern hotel lobby with two stone-clad reception desks, pendant lights, abstract wall art, and light gray tiled flooring.